 McBride Sisters Collection has a great story.
-Two real sisters.
-Andréa and Robin.
+Two real sisters, Andréa and Robin.
 Two different mothers, same father.
 Raised on different continents, both in prominent wine regions.
 They didn’t even know about each other until they were 16 and 25 years old, respectively.
 Andréa grew up in Marlborough, New Zealand.
 Robin grew up in Monterey, California.
 Both grew up with a passion for wine.

 McBride Sisters Collection

 McBride Sisters is a different type of wine business.
 It’s a négociant.
 A company that buys grapes, juice, or base wine, in bulk, to vinify and/or blend then bottle under their own label.
 This is most common in Burgundy, in France.
-You are probably already familiar with a couple big ones, like Louis Jadot or JC Boisset.
+You are probably already familiar with a couple of big ones, like Louis Jadot or JC Boisset.
 This can be a successful business model and can produce good wines.

 The label, McBride Sisters Collection, is the sisters’ third.
 The first was eco.love in New Zealand, then Truvée Wines, in partnership with Diageo Chateau & Estate Wines.
 McBride Sisters Collection also produces the Black Girl Magic line of wines, and the on-trend She Can line of canned wines.
 I haven’t tasted those yet, but as a fan of the canned wine trend, I’m looking for She Can next.

 The McBride Sisters provide a vision of success in a competitive industry for all women, women of color in particular.
-Not only do they produce enjoyable wines, they draw attention to the fact that a “wine lifestyle” is a color-full one.
+Not only do they produce enjoyable wines, but they also draw attention to the fact that a “wine lifestyle” is a color-full one.
 Pleasure shared.

 The sisters also give back with real funds and effort.
-Their She Can Thrive Professional Development Fund 2020 is doing the work of helping black female business owners not just survive, but thrive in the wine industry.
+Their She Can Thrive Professional Development Fund 2020 is doing the work of helping black female business owners not just survive but thrive in the wine industry.

-My Review of 2019 McBride Sisters Collection Sauvignon Blanc
+My 2019 McBride Sisters Sauvignon Blanc Review

 Andréa McBride grew up in Marlborough, New Zealand.
 She helped out in her uncle’s vineyard there.
 She may have even helped plant some of the vines whose fruit is in this wine.

 The 2019 vintage of McBride Sisters Collection Sauvignon Blanc is pale straw color with crystal clarity.
 Aromas of tropical fruits like guava, pineapple, and mango carried me off to an island in my mind.
-On the palate the first thing I noticed was the mouthfeel.
+On the palate, the first thing I noticed was the mouthfeel.
 Silky and smooth like an island breeze.
 Not zingy and sharp with acidity, as I usually expect.
 Still, there was enough acidity to provide structure and a clean finish.

 I recommend this wine on its own, with snacks, or dinner.
 Since the acidity is noticeably lower than typical, I’d avoid acidic or salty foods, just to keep the balance.
-Creamy goat cheese, Dungeness crab dipped in melted butter… both good choices.
+Creamy goat cheese and Dungeness crab dipped in melted butter… both good choices.
 I served it with sautéed tiny tomatoes and shredded rotisserie chicken on a bed of arugula with feta cheese crumbled over the top.

 Where to buy McBride Sisters Collection Wines

-Do More to Support Black-Owned Wineries
+Doing More to Support Black-Owned Wineries

 I met David Brown and Mac McDonald over 15 years ago when I lived in Napa.
 They love their land, they work their land, and that comes through in the terroir of their wines.
 André Hueston Mack has dedicated his career, first, to serving wines, then to making them.
 His Oregon winery, Maison Noir, produces a range of expressions of the regional terroir.
 OPP, Love Drunk, and others are priced to drink and enjoy now.
 But he also crafts wines that go head-to-head with good Burgundy.

 These are the wineries I intended to write about.
 There are others as well.
 A few that I am very much looking forward to tasting and learning more about.
 But I am not able to.
 Not right now, at least.
 Why?
 Because locating these wines in Washington State was nearly impossible.
 I could have ordered some of them from California and Oregon.
 But, honestly, August is no time to have wine shipped long distances.
-And, it’s expensive.
+And, it was expensive.